Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Conclusions

 Virtual particle collisions as simulated by Monte Carlo event generators play a central role in high-energy physics.
 Representing our best-knowledge theoretical expectations, they are used in the design and development of particle detectors for collider experiments, the planning and preparation of measurements, and, foremost, in the actual analysis and interpretation of real experimental data.
 To match actual measurements, particle-level virtual events need to be supplemented by a detailed simulation of the detector response.
 Given the calculational complexity and resource consumption of the detector emulation, ideally particle-level events with unit weight should be provided.
 However, the growing need in high-statistics simulations for a wide range of complex, high-multiplicity partonic scattering processes, including higher-order perturbative corrections, makes event unweighting a severe and very relevant computational challenge.

 We have presented a novel two-staged unweighting algorithm that has the potential to significantly accelerate event unweighting.
 In an initial rejection-sampling step we employ a light-weight neural-network surrogate for the computationally expensive exact integrand, \emph{i.e.}\ the matrix-element and phase-space weight.
 The mismatch of the surrogate and the true event weight is then corrected for in a second unweighting step.
 To protect against rare outliers in the true weight distribution as well as in the point-wise ratio of the true and the surrogate weight, we systematically reduce the respective numerically found maxima using a quantile or median approach, resulting in a partial overweighting of events.
 The relevant performance measures for the algorithm are the quality of the approximation, as well as the evaluation time per phase-space point, which can be combined into an effective per-event gain factor $f_\text{eff}$ with respect to conventional rejection sampling.
+This measure accounts for the reduced statistical power of the sample due to overweighting.
+It is used throughout this work to give a rigorous assessment of the effective improvement to be expected in various example processes.
 While the proposed unweighting algorithm has been developed in the context of collision-event simulations, it is in fact more general and can be used in other applications as well.

 In Sec.~\ref{sec:mlweights} we have discussed the setup and training procedure used to approximate event weights with deep feedforward neural networks.
 As an initial test bed we have used a representative partonic channel contributing to tree-level $Z$+4~jets production at the LHC.
 We found that our neural network is well capable of estimating the true event weights, thereby being more than 600 times faster.